 But then, I argue, they had NINE WHOLE MONTHS to give this issue more than a passing thought.
-I'm not bitter, or anything.
-I just keep wondering, "what were they thinking??"
-I don't want to paint my parents as anything but the amazing people they are (or were, in the case of my Dad), it's just that this whole story is a tad astounding to me, but I digress. . .
+I’m not bitter, or anything.
+I just keep wondering, “what were they thinking??”
+I don’t want to paint my parents as anything but the amazing people they were, it’s just that this whole story is a tad astounding to me, but I digress. . .

 My oldest sister was into movies and thought Marilyn, as in Marilyn Monroe, would have been a good name, so that’s what she called me.
 Only she used the Spanish version, which sounded like “Mah-ree-leen.”
 The nanny we had at the time, liked the name Virginia, so she just called me that.
 In Spanish, of course, which sounded like”Veerr-Hee-Neeah.”

-My mom, who didn't like either name, resorted to calling me the all-inclusive "La Niña."
+My mom, who didn’t like either name, resorted to calling me the all-inclusive “La Niña.”
 But that quickly became confusing, because there were FIVE niñas in our family.
 So she started calling the two teenagers, Las Muchachitas.
-This still left three niñas in the equation. (see?
+This still left three niñas in the equation.
+(See?
 I can do math!)
-Clearly this became problematic, but as the MONTHS (!!) wore on, naming the baby was still clearly not a priority.
+Clearly this became problematic, but as the months (MONTHS!) wore on, naming the baby was still clearly not a priority.
 So, I became La Nena or La Gordita or even Papita.
-So, a quick recap: anyone called me whatever they wanted and everybody was okay with that. (??)
+So, a quick recap: Anyone called me whatever they wanted and everybody was okay with that.